Remi-Huguet/C-Libs/README.md

 - print_octal (print an int in octal)
 - print_str (print a string)

-# Functions that can be handled in the future :
+# Functions that can be implemented in the future:
-All utils fonctions that manage strings, arrays, int or char.
+- All utility functions for managing strings, arrays, integers, or characters.
-Others utils system functions that can relay about others concept (like create the "ls" command to implement files and dirs analyses).
+- Other system utility functions that rely on different concepts (e.g., creating an "ls" command to analyze files and directories).